sysprog21/jitboy/README.md

 * Hardly any reading overhead: Compared to the Game Boy, there is hardly any reading overhead with the emulation.
 Since reading memory accesses are often among the most frequent instructions, this means a significant increase in efficiency.
-* The emulated Gameboy address space must be consecutive: the change of ROM or RAM banks requires a lot of additional effort, as the corresponding bank must first be mapped into the address space by munmap and mmap.
+* The emulated Game Boy address space must be consecutive: the change of ROM or RAM banks requires a lot of additional effort, as the corresponding bank must first be mapped into the address space by munmap and mmap.
 * Status registers must always be updated: the program sequence must be interrupted